rusk2ua/hamradiogenai/README.md

 1.  **Role:** Tell the AI who it is. *"Act as an expert Python developer who values clean, readable, single-file scripts with minimal external dependencies."*
 2.  **Context:** Detail what you are building. *"We are building a Maidenhead grid square map generator from a Cabrillo file."*
-3.  **Constraints:** Set clear limits. *"Use ONLY matplotlib and cartopy.
+3.  **Constraints:** Set clear limits. *"Use Python.
+For libraries, use ONLY matplotlib and cartopy.
 Do not use an external database or containerization.
-Keep it beginner-friendly."*
+Keep it beginner-friendly."* <--If you don't know anything about the libraries you want it to use, leave these out and let the AI engine determine these for you.
 4.  **Input Data Schema:** Provide example inputs. *"The script will ingest a CSV file with columns: `callsign`, `freq`, `grid`, `date`."*
 5.  **Output Format:** Specify the target deliverable. *"Write a single, executable Python script named `maidenhead_map.py` that processes the CSV and saves a high-resolution PNG map."*